mahendrapaipuri/ceems/README.md

 ## Visualizing metrics with Grafana

-CEEMS is meant to be used with Grafana for visualization and below are some of the screenshots of dashboards.
+Grafana can be used for visualization of metrics and below are some of the screenshots of dashboards.

 ### Time series compute unit CPU metrics